yandex-cloud/docs/en/datalens/concepts/dashboard.md

 * Links can only use parameters that are set in the dashboard settings.
 Otherwise, they are ignored.
 For example, if a link contains `?product=Furniture`, but the dashboard settings have no `product` parameter (not even with a null value), this parameter is ignored.
 * Dashboard parameters are applied to widgets anyway.
 This may lead to errors in data requests.
 * Parameters can't be used when creating links.
-To create a link, you can add a manual selector with the appropriate parameter key, set links using this selector by the desired parameters, and then delete it.
-The ability to configure links between dashboard parameters and charts will be implemented in this [issue](https://st.yandex-team.ru/CHARTS-3118).
+To create a link, you can add a manual selector with the appropriate parameter key, set links using this selector by the desired parameters, and then delete it.{% if audience == "internal" %} The ability to configure links between dashboard parameters and charts will be implemented in this [issue](https://st.yandex-team.ru/CHARTS-3118).
 * Charts used in wizards can also accept and apply parameters in the form of a heading: both as `region` and `6c13d915-32f4-4a51-adef-1dc39bcac36d`.
 This behavior is considered incorrect and is not currently handled on the dashboard side (in particular in links).
-It may change in the future.
+It may change in the future.{% endif %}

 {% if product == "yandex-cloud" %}